English Language Program

-The purpose of ELAC is to advise the principal and school staff on programs and services for English learners and the School Site Council (SSC) on the development of the School Plan for Student Achievement.
-The ELAC also assists the school on other tasks listed below:
+The purpose of ELAC is to advise the principal and school staff on programs and services for English learners and the School Site Council (SSC).
+ELAC also assists the school on other tasks listed below:

 - The school’s program for English learners.